Course Catalog - St. Bernard's

 CP671: Classic Texts in Catholic Philosophy (Marco Stango, Ph.D.)

-This course introduces the students to a close reading of a classic work from the Catholic philosophical tradition.
+This course introduces the students to a close reading of classic works from the Catholic philosophical tradition.
 For this reason, the works that may be studied include texts from the ancient, medieval, modern, and contemporary age.
 According to the model presented in Fides et Ratio by St. Pope John Paul II, “faith and reason are like two wings on which the human spirit rises to the contemplation of truth.”
-The classics of philosophy selected for this course are examples of the attitude described in the encyclical letter, either because they present an understanding of reason that is open to faith, or because they present in an exemplary way the modality in which philosophical reason works once informed by faith.
-This course is the capstone course for the Master of Arts in Catholic Philosophy.
+The classics of philosophy selected for this course are examples of the attitude described in the encyclical letter, either because they present an understanding of reason that is open to faith or because they present in an exemplary way the modality in which philosophical reason works once informed by faith.
+This course is the capstone course for the Master of Arts in Catholic Philosophy, and the Spring 2026 iteration of the course will deal with Hans Urs Von Balthasar’s Truth of the World, the first volume of his Theo-Logic.

 3 credits | Online